aaroncampbell/wp-google-analytics/readme.txt

 Tags: analytics, google, google analytics
 Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 1.3.1
+Stable tag: 1.4.0

 Lets you use <a href="http://analytics.google.com">Google Analytics</a> to track your WordPress site statistics

 == Description ==

-Lets you use <a href="http://analytics.google.com">Google Analytics</a> to track your WordPress site statistics.
-It is easily configurable to:

-* Not log anything in the admin area
+WP Google Analytics makes it easy to track your site's usage, with lots of helpful additional data.

+Features:

+* Uses Google's asynchronous tracking method which is faster and more reliable.
+* Automatically tracks site speed
-* Log 404 errors as events
+* Option to log outgoing links as events
-* Log outgoing links as events
+* Option to log 404 errors as events
+* Use custom variables in Google Analytics to track additional data on pageviews including:
+	* Author
+	* Categories
+	* Tags
+	* Context (such as home, category, post, author, etc)
+	* Date
+	* Logged in
+	* Anything - Use the built-in filter to add your own!
-* Not log any user roles (administrators, editors, authors, etc)
+* Allows you to ignore any user roles (administrators, editors, authors, etc)

-* Use custom variables
+<a href="http://bluedogwebservices.com/wordpress-plugin/wp-google-analytics/">WP Google Analytics</a>
+Brought to you by <a href="http://ran.ge/" title="WordPress Development">Ran.ge</a>

 == Installation ==